yegenek/Ankara/Files/day2.md

 $ANGSD/misc/realSFS Results/NAM.saf.idx -bootstrap 10  2> /dev/null > Results/NAM.boots.sfs
 cat Results/NAM.boots.sfs
 ```
-This command may take some time.
+This command will take some time.
 The output file has one line for each boostrapped replicate.

 More examples on how to estimate the SFS with ANGSD can be found [here](https://github.com/mfumagalli/WoodsHole/blob/master/Files/sfs.md).